SS Santa Elisa: Malta convoy and loss

-Operated by the Grace Line, Santa Elisa was a member of Convoy WS 21S from Newport, England, for Malta as a part of Operation Pedestal.
+Santa Elisa was with the convoy setting out from Newport, England.
 After she straggled from the convoy, she was attacked and torpedoed by the Italian motor boats MAS 557 and 564 25 nmi southeast of Cape Bon, Tunisia on the night of 12/13 August 1942.
 MAS 557 strafed the vessel with her .51 Breda machine gun, killing four British army gunners, while the second motorboat launched a 450 mm torpedo that struck Santa Elisa on the starboard side near the No. 1 cargo hatch at about 05:17.
-The ship's cargo of aviation gasoline burst into flames.